endormi/tilux/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Have any questions?
-Ask us at our discord channel or open a new issue. :)
+Open a new issue. :)
 -->

 ## Description